 - 3 cups Vegetable Broth (or chicken broth)

-- 1 tsp Orange Zest (cook with soup.
+- 1 teaspoon Orange Zest (Optional.
 Adds a bright note and sweetness)

 - Pepitas (pumpkin seeds)